-\textbf{Query-based attack module} In the domain of query-based attacks, both score-based and decision-based attack flows can be made up of following four blocks.
-Nevertheless, they differ significantly inside each block, leading to two independent sub-modules. \begin{itemize} \item {\textbf{Initialization block}} The decision-based (score-based) attack initiation phase begins with choosing a starting point $\boldsymbol{x}_0^*$ within the adversarial (non-adversarial) region. \item {\textbf{Query block}} In this phase, the adversarial example $\boldsymbol{x}_t^*$ queries the target model and receives feedback---a label for the decision-based or a posterior probability for the score-based. \item {\textbf{Perturbation-generation block}} In the decision-based attack sub-module, this block computes a perturbation $\textbf{g}_{t+1}$ based on hard-label feedback to narrow the distance between $\boldsymbol{x}_t^*$ and $\boldsymbol{x}$.
-In the score-based attack sub-module, it finds a perturbation $\textbf{g}_{t+1}$ based on the probability feedback, aiming to cross the decision boundary within an $\ell_p$ norm ball.
+\textbf{Query-based attack module} For query-based attacks, both score-based and decision-based attack flows can be made up of the following four blocks.
+Nevertheless, they differ significantly inside each block, leading to two independent submodules. \begin{itemize}[leftmargin=15pt,itemsep=1pt,topsep=0pt] \item {\textbf{Initialization block}} The decision-based (score-based) attack initiation phase begins with choosing a starting point $\boldsymbol{x}_0^*$ within the adversarial (non-adversarial) region. \item {\textbf{Query block}} In this phase, the adversarial example $\boldsymbol{x}_t^*$ queries the target model and receives feedback---a label for the decision-based or a posterior probability for the score-based. \item {\textbf{Perturbation-generation block}} In the decision-based attack submodule, this block computes a perturbation $\textbf{g}_{t+1}$ based on hard-label feedback to narrow the distance between $\boldsymbol{x}_t^*$ and $\boldsymbol{x}$.
+In the score-based attack sub-module, it finds $\textbf{g}_{t+1}$ based on the probability feedback, aiming to cross the decision boundary within an $\ell_p$ norm ball.
 The employed perturbation generation function is user-optional. \item {\textbf{Acceptance-check block}} This part checks whether the perturbation from last step is acceptable.
 Upon a true check, the perturbation is added to $\boldsymbol{x}_t^*$ through an update step. \end{itemize} The latter three blocks are iterated until the objective of decision-based attacks or score-based attacks is achieved.